Madrid Open

 - Analyze Head-to-Head Records: A player’s head-to-head record against their opponent can be a useful indicator of how they may perform in a match.
 Reviewing these records can provide valuable insights that can help you make better-informed betting decisions.

 - Be Selective: To maximize your winning potential, it’s important to be selective with your bets.
 Don’t bet on every match or player.
-Instead, choose your bets wisely and stick to them.
+Instead, choose your bets wisely and stick to them; what’s more, don’t bet on your favorites unless research points their way.

 Latest Tennis Betting News